jestjs/jest/CONTRIBUTING.md

 2. Jest uses [Yarn](https://code.facebook.com/posts/1840075619545360) for running development scripts.
 If you haven't already done so, please [install yarn](https://yarnpkg.com/en/docs/install).

+3. Make sure you have `python` installed (v2.7 is recommended, v3.x.x is not supported).
+Python is required by [node-gyp](https://github.com/nodejs/node-gyp) that is used when running `yarn install`.

+    To check your version of Python and ensure it's installed you can type:
+    ```
+    python --version
+    ```

-3. Run `yarn install`.
+4. Run `yarn install`.
 On Windows: To install [Yarn](https://yarnpkg.com/en/docs/install#windows-tab) on Windows you may need to download either node.js or Chocolatey<br />

     ```sh
     yarn install